-10.7 Administration contribution
+9.9 Administration contribution

-You are permitted to use up to 5% of your 2024 to 2025 academic year discretionary bursary allocation for administrative costs relating to the 16 to 19 Bursary Fund.
-Institutions that receive both a 16 to 19 Bursary Fund and free meals in further education allocation are permitted to use up to 5% of the combined allocation for that year for administration.
+You are permitted to use up to 5% of your academic year 2025 to 2026 discretionary bursary allocation for administrative costs relating to the 16 to 19 Bursary Fund.
+Institutions that receive both a 16 to 19 Bursary Fund and free meals in FE allocation are permitted to use up to 5% of the combined allocation for that year for administration.
 You must ensure you do not take a sum that is greater than 5% of the single allocation total you receive for the academic year.

-11. Rules for returning unspent bursary funds
+10. Rules for returning unspent bursary funds